Lawyer Rewrites Instagram's Privacy Policy So Kids and Parents Can Have a Meaningful Talk About Privacy

 I know, I know, that's STILL above the heads of the average person by a long shot, but at least it is shooting a

+Replying to myself - I guess that's the difference between 'consent' and 'informed consent'.

+Maybe he is transgendered and you know that but you didn't tell us because you only think of yourself.

-I already simplify it for my kids (Score:2)
+I already simplify it for my kids (Score:5, Informative)

 2) Always lie about your age, use a fake name, and never provide a real address